mui/toolpad/docs/data/toolpad/core/components/sign-in-page/sign-in-page.md

 ## Credentials

 :::warning
 The Credentials provider is not the most secure way to authenticate users.
-We recommend using any of the other providers for a more robust solution.
+It's recommended to use any of the other providers for a more robust solution.
 :::

 To render a username password form, pass in a provider with `credentials` as the `id` property.
 The `signIn` function accepts a `formData` parameter in this case.